 In between classes, you can drink coffee in a specialkeurig k-cafe located in our dining room.
 Get energized and start learning again.

 We also offer an after-school co-curricular program for students.
 Late buses run at 4 P.M. on Tuesday, Wednesday and Thursday to ccommodate students who desire to participate in intramural sports, student council, drama productions, model, photography, scrap-booking, and Yu-Gi-Ho clubs.
 We also have a school newspaper and literary magazine for students to hone their literary skills.
+They can post numerous stories concerning their student life there.
+But, in case they are not as skilled in putting thoughts on paper as experts from Speedypaper.com, they can always benefit from order essay and polishing the created content for a magazine or a newspaper.
 Students participating in the musical organizations have the opportunity to try-out for the select groups including Jazz Band, Showstoppers(choral), and the Ensemble(orchestra).
 Parents are advised to visit the website (www.mtpleasant-ms.org) to click on various icons to access information for team, co-curricular club and activities information.
 The local YMCA and the Livingston Youth and Community Services organizations conduct additional programs of interest for students in the building at the conclusion of the school day.

 Mrs. Pam Clause McGroarty , principal